domapic/ui-elements/src/data/service/readme.md

 ##### Selectors

 * baseConfig - `<Object>`.
-Filters `config` origin, returning only common configuration properties of all Domapic services.
+Filters `config` origin, returning an array containing only common configuration properties of all Domapic services.
 It also add properties for better display of configuration properties, such as `label`, `displayValue`, etc.
 * customConfig - `<Object>`.
-Filters `config` origin, returning custom configuration properties of a Domapic service.
+Filters `config` origin, returning an array with custom configuration properties of a Domapic service.
 It also add properties for better display of configuration properties, such as `label`, `displayValue`, etc.